 - Never drive drunk

 - Don’t text and drive or participate in other distracted driving activities

 - Slow down in school zones

 - Always stop behind a bus when lights are flashing

 - Pay attention to traffic lights and stop signs

 As Fulton County accident attorneys, we encourage drivers and pedestrians to limit their distractions, put down their cellphones, obey the road rules, share the road, and stay alert.

 Unfortunately, a car will win when matched against a pedestrian.
 This is why pedestrians should never jaywalk, cross mid block, or cross against the traffic lights.
 However, not all pedestrian accidents in Fulton County are the result of pedestrian negligence.
 Many injuries and fatalities involving pedestrians are the result of driver negligence.

-If you have been injured by a negligent driver, please call the Law Offices of Shane Smith to speak with a skilled Georgia pedestrian injury lawyer in a free, no-obligation consultation at 770.487.8999.
+If you have been injured by a negligent driver, please call Shane Smith Law to speak with a skilled Georgia pedestrian injury lawyer in a free, no-obligation consultation at 770.487.8999.